João Carlos de Bragança, 2nd Duke of Lafões: Adulthood

 His father was the legitimized son of Pedro II of Portugal.
 He led the aristocratic opposition to Sebastião José de Carvalho e Melo, 1st Marquis of Pombal.
 He was a man of culture, and while living in exile during Pombal’s tenure assisted both Gluck and Mozart as a patron.
-After Pombal’s fall, the Duque de Lafões became a dominant public figure, holding high public office and founding the Real Academia das Sciencias de Lisboa.
+After Pombal’s fall, the Duque de Lafões became a dominant public figure, holding high public office and founding the Real Academia das Ciências de Lisboa.

 He left Portugal in May 1757, heading for London and then, in January 1758, Vienna.
-He left Portugal with honours from the Duke with an unknown purpose, but possibly with the intention of proposing a marriage to the Habsburg emperor Joseph II, with an Infanta of Portugal.
+He left Portugal with honours of Duke with an unknown purpose, but possibly with the intention of proposing a marriage to the Habsburg emperor Joseph II, with an Infanta of Portugal.
 He took up residence temporarily in England and was elected a member of the Royal Society.

-To reach Vienna, with the Seven Years' War underway, he enlisted in the Austrian army, where Manuel, Count of Ourém, his uncle, as well as of King John V, had been generals.
+To reach Vienna, with the Seven Years' War underway, he enlisted in the Austrian army, where Manuel, Count of Ourém, his uncle, as well as brother of King John V, had been general.
 He was a superior officer of an Infantry Regiment of the Prince of Ligne, his relative, and participated in the war's final campaigns.
 After the war, in February 1763, he visited Switzerland, Italy, France, and the East, Greece and Egypt.
 He later visited Prussia and Poland.
 In 1766, he proposed to rejoin the Austrian army, with the rank of major-general, but the Portuguese crown never authorized him to do so.
-In 1770.
-Gluck dedicated his Paride ed Elena to the Duke of Braganza, a specialist on mythology and music.
+In 1770, Gluck dedicated his Paride ed Elena to the Duke of Lafões, a specialist on mythology and music.

-In 1778, due to the death of Duke José I and the removal from government of the Marquis of Pombal, Bragança returned to Portugal, accepting the title of Duke of Lafões.
+In 1778, due to the death of King José I and the removal from government of the Marquis of Pombal, Bragança returned to Portugal, accepting the title of Duke of Lafões.
 In 1779, with the abbot Correia da Serra, he founded the Academy of Sciences of Lisbon which began in his residence at Palacio do Grilo.
-This was possibly done in honour of his brother, who had proposed it in 1721, at the time of creation of the Royal Academy of Portuguese History.
+This was possibly done in honour of his brother, who had proposed it in 1721, at the time of the creation of the Royal Academy of Portuguese History.
 In 1780, he was appointed to the Board of War, and in 1791 governor of Arms of the Court and Province of Extremadura and marshal general on the same date.
-He became a member of Order of Christ (Portugal) in 1789.
+He became a member of the Order of Christ (Portugal) in 1789.
 In 1796, he was admitted to the Council of State.

 Due to the danger of war with Spain, in January 1801 Bragança was appointed minister assistant to the Prime Minister, and the Secretary of State for War.
 With the formal declaration of war in March he became head of the Army.
 He did not want to cede command to the marshal of the Army, Count de Goltz.
 In May he went to Alentejo, scene of the major military actions of the War of the Oranges.
 He was in Abrantes, with the Army, when he received the notification that he had been removed from his military and political posts.